-The type of academic certification of the registered training program at the establishment that the health professional trainee is currently enrolled in, as represented by a code.
+The type of education certification of the registered training program at the establishment that the health professional trainee is currently enrolled in, as represented by a code.
 These include:

 - 1 Certificate (Certificate I-IV)

 - 2 Advanced Diploma and Diploma

 - 3 Bachelor degree

 - 4 Graduate Diploma and Graduate Certificate

 - 5 Postgraduate degree

 - 6 Fellowship

+- 10 Supervised program for internationally trained health professional for Australian registration purposes

-- 7 Not applicable (supplementary value)
+- 7 Not applicable (supplementary values)

-The type of qualification would apply to all stages of training other than new graduates who have entered the workforce fully qualified but still receiving on-the-job training or internship.
+The type of qualification would apply to all stages of training other than new graduates who have entered the workforce fully qualified but still receiving on-the-job training or undergoing an internship.

-Format: N
+Format: N[N]